"I can't remember any games... Show me the best!"

 Rarity

-: Fairly common
+: Not very common

 Typical value: £?